Guides04 Apr 2025

 This guide breaks down licensing rules by region, explains the differences in scooter classifications, and shows why the dash 3 fits into a category all its own.

-Electric scooter vs. mobility device
+Understanding the difference: electric scooter vs. mobility device

 Before diving into regulations, it’s important to know what kind of ride we’re talking about.